Published on: March 17, 2019

-I started seeing CJ at Lymphworks in for myofascial release over 8 years ago.
-A novice to myofascial release, I had no idea at the time how much more beneficial it was than regular massage.
+I started seeing CJ at Lymphworks in for myofascial release over 10 years ago.
+A novice to myofascial release at that time, I had no idea at the time how much more beneficial this technique is than regular massage.

 What is myofascial release you ask?